-Sneak peek into our work spaces
+Sneak peek into our remote work space (updated)

 Communication is key and we are in regular contact on Skype.
 Skype groups dedicated to projects or clients give team members a channel to chat.
 It’s easy to ask questions and get answers.
 Team members are very responsive, this is our company culture.

 Teams that embrace ‘bursty’ communication – concentrated exchanges with little time lag between responses, perform better than those that let conversations drag.